securityfirst/tent-content/contents_en/information/passwords/beginner/how-to-make-a-strong-password.md

 *   **Make it memorable:**  If you write your password down because you can't remember it, it becomes vulnerable.

 A piece of paper can be seen by anyone with access to your workplace.
-A computer file like a Microsoft Word document, even if it is password protected, can be broken in seconds using tools that are freely available on the internet.
+A computer file like a Microsoft Word document is equally insecure.
+Even password protected files can be broken in seconds using tools that are freely available on the internet.

 ![image](password2.png)